w3c-ccg/vcalm/docs/verification.md

 Veracity checks do not fall within the scope of vc-http-api, but we call it out as a general bucket for additional checks, which serve one of these purposes

-1. Restrict the credentials accepted, to establish credibility, reputation, or “premium brand presence”.
+ssume it means that verifiers that have better policies / higher bars for verification are better than verifiers that put less effort in... some verifiers will take credentials in any shape or form, other have stricter preferences.

+1. Verifiers or relying parties choosing to restrict the credentials accepted.
+They may do this to enforce policies or additional standards.
 Examples include:
     1. Accept credentials with specific accreditations
     2. Checking nested signatures/proofs
-2. Relax the credential accepted: e.g., override a previous “failed” status, to accept a broader range of credentials.
+2. Verifiers or relying parties choosing to relax the credentials accepted: e.g., override a previous “failed” status, to accept a broader range of credentials.
 Examples may include:
     1. Accept issuanceDate in the future (post-dated checks)
     2. Accept another institution’s expired credentials (e.g., if the issuing institution went out of business)